osrs-gear-discord/gear-discord/from-discord-to-update/clues/master.md

 ## Setup 1
-Masters (3-4 completions/hour)
+Master clues (3-4 completions/hour)
 https://github.com/osrs-gear-discord/gear-discord/blob/main/from-discord-to-update/clues/resources/5%20master/setup.png?raw=true

 # Advice/Info
 You can get Master clues from other clue caskets besides Beginner.
 You can also turn in one of each clue besides Beginner for a Master.
-Ways to get Elites are listed in #elite
+// Ways to get Elites are listed in #elite

 When you have a high level wilderness step it is recommended to bank the Xeric's talisman, Master scroll book and Slayer ring (eternal).
-Gearing up the Slayer ring (eternal) is completely optional.
+When gearing up, the eternal slayer ring is completely optional.

 It's recommended to have the required Sherlock and Falo the Bard items close to each other in your bank.
 These are listed here:
 - <https://oldschool.runescape.wiki/w/Sherlock>